Skip to content

 Semantic Hypergraph Notation

-• The first element of a hyperedge is a connector, followed by arguments that can be atomic or non-atomic hyperedges.
+• The first element of a non-atomic hyperedge is a connector, followed by arguments that can be atomic or non-atomic hyperedges.
+Only five types can be connectors: predicates (define relations), modifiers (modify anything), builders (combine two concepts), triggers (define specifiers) and conjunctions (combine anything).

 Then, the additional notational devices can be employed when useful.
 Of course, it is always possible to utilize full notation for machine tasks while presented a simplified version for human-friendliness.